How to Read a Bazi Chart

 Step 2: Find Your Day Master

-There are exactly 10 possible Day Masters, each a combination of element + polarity:
+There are 10 possible Day Masters, each combining one element with yin or yang polarity:

 Step 3: Map the Five Elements

-Every character in your chart belongs to one of five elements: Wood (木), Fire (火), Earth (土), Metal (金), Water (水).
-Count how many of each element appear in your 8 characters.
-This gives you your elemental "DNA."
+Every character in the chart belongs to one of five elements: Wood (木), Fire (火), Earth (土), Metal (金), or Water (水).
+A first pass is to count which elements are visible in the eight characters, then check hidden stems and seasonal strength before drawing conclusions.

 The key relationships between elements are: